Social Contracts must be corrected urgently

 Early-on in a monetary system cycle, capitalism does a better job of monetizing opportunity than socialism; later-on, neither system supports social contract without active government management.

-Capitalism and Socialism ownership-models are only important as long as they support a strong Social Contract.
-As our technologies come to automate our basics entirely, the ownership formulas – and even the use of money, can be adjusted to keep populations productive in strong social contracts.
+Capitalism and Socialism ownership is typically 80%/20% worldwide and ownership ratios are only important when their adjustment better supports a strong Social Contract.
+As our technology start to automate our basic needs entirely, the ownership formulas – and even the use of money, can be adjusted to keep populations supported and productive within strong social contracts.

 Large democracies lose their social contracts most easily.
 This is because large populations build diverse economies, and harmful policy in any one industry could be ignored by the votes of the majority easily.
 The impacted minority will have to suffer these uncorrected unsustainable policies – or they will have to change industries, move to new careers, change homes, etc. After 20-years, all industries are affected by uncorrected, unsustainable policies that imbalance income to cost-of-living ratios until the entire country’s productivity is pulled down by broad starvation wages, homelessness, and numerous related social problems.